tech-padmanabha/spring-basics-messaging/README.md

 |second-group |quickstart-events | 0 |26 | 28 | 2 | - | - | - |

 > [!NOTE]

-> here lag-2 means we din't read 2 messages now we can read,if we run the second-group the two LAG will print there
+> Here lag-2 means we din't read 2 messages now we can read,if we run the second-group the two LAG will print there

 + here if we run the describe group second-group then the LAG will 0
 + we can --reset the groups as well